 Headspace – Australia-wide online, phone and in-person support and counselling to young people, their families and friends.
 Call 1800 650 890 (9am-1am).

-Out for Australia – Provides visible mentors, role models, thought leadership and targeted support to aspiring LGBTIQ+ professionals to strengthen the sense of community among professionals and students.
+Out for Australia – Provides visible mentors, role models, thought leadership and targeted support to aspiring LGBTQIA+ professionals to strengthen the sense of community among professionals and students.

-In addition to the below, check out this comprehensive list of social and support organisations that do valuable work for LGBTIQ+ people in Sydney and wider Australia.
+In addition to the below, check out this comprehensive list of social and support organisations that do valuable work for LGBTQIA+ people in Sydney and wider Australia.

 The Gender Centre – Develops and provides services and activities to enhance the ability of transgender and gender diverse people to make informed choices.
 Its website contains articles and other educational material about the needs or transgender and gender diverse people.

 Trans Pride Australia – Social and support group for trans and gender diverse people and their loved ones.

 Bi+ Australia – Supporting people who are attracted to more than one gender and enhancing the understanding, acceptance, inclusion and celebration of bisexuality and pansexuality in Australia.

 Intersex Human Rights Australia – A national body by and for people with intersex variations.
 They promote human rights and bodily autonomy for intersex people, and provide information, education and peer support.